TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 24/Job 24.10.md

 ---

-[ So that] they go about naked without clothing, And being hungry they carry the sheaves.
+So that they go around naked without clothing.
+Being hungry, they carry the sheaves.